-We ensure that our street photography workshops and courses are fun, informative and relaxed.
+Our street photography workshops and courses are fun, informative and relaxed.
 They are sometimes provocative, usually challenging and always highly enjoyable; they will stretch your imagination, develop your skills and boost your confidence.

 Our courses concentrate on ‘getting the picture’.
 We don’t get bogged down with technicalities (though we do give you a comprehensive grounding in the essentials such as camera settings, focusing, lighting and composition); we prefer to make the most of our time together by focusing on how to make you a great street photographer, conquering your fear of shooting on the streets, understanding what makes a good picture and ensuring that you capture ‘the moment’.